Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: (Multi-way) Signed Cheeger constants

-where $e_{\min}(S)$ is the minimum number of edges that need to be removed from the induced subgraph of $S$ to make it bipartite.
-Hou \cite{Hou05} extend this notion to a signed graph $\Gamma=(G,\sigma)$ as
+where $e_{\min}(S)$ is the minimum number of edges that need to be removed from the induced subgraph of $S$ in order to make it bipartite.
+Hou \cite{Hou05} extended this notion to a signed graph $\Gamma=(G,\sigma)$ as